 Lean bulk is a dieting approach where you eat in small, regulated caloric surplus with an aim to build lean muscle mass and prevent excessive body fat gain.
-The diet mainly includes minimally processed, whole foods, and limits the consumption of high-calorie junk foods.
+The diet mainly includes minimally processed, whole foods, and healthy snacks, and limits the consumption of high-calorie junk foods.

 What Is the Best Macro Ratio for Building Lean Muscle?

 Macro distribution may vary depending on your fitness goal and other personal factors like weight and TDEE.
 A typical macro ratio when building lean muscle is 25% protein, 20% fat and 55% of carbs.

 How Many Carbs Do I Need to Lean Bulk?